NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/README.md

 INSERT DESCRIPTION OF OUTPUT FILES

 ![Diagram02](Diagram2.png "Diagram 2")

+If you wish to further develop and enhance this tool in the future, it's important to consider how to identify the specific bilding part of the building.
+Currently, a specific ID number is missing, which needs to be linked to the particular building component represented in the two output files.
+For example if one intends to use output file 1 (represents errors) to go back into the building model and actually edit or update it, it's necessary to know the specific location, which is not currently possible.

+In this use case, only properties associated with the doors have been examined.
+In the future, the tool will be developed further to include all building components.

 <!-- 3D: Value What is the potential improvement offered by this tool? -->
 ## 3D: Value What is the potential improvement offered by this tool?